Are Flushable Wipes Actually Flushable? [2022 Update]

 So does this mean it’s safe to flush flushable wipes?
 Not necessarily.

-Consumer advocacy group CHOICE conducted a survey to assess how Australians understand the term “flushable” in the case of wipes.
-Of the 1679 people surveyed, 67% said they would expect flushable wipes to disintegrate just like toilet paper does which is not the case.
+Consumer advocacy group CHOICE conducted a survey to assess how Australians understand the term “flushable” in the case of sanitary bathroom products.
+Of the 1679 people surveyed, 67% said they would expect flushable wipes to disintegrate just like toilet paper does.
+Unfortunately, this is not the case.

 So where is the confusion coming from?

 The term “flushable” isn’t actually regulated by any third party and so there is no one meaning for the word.
 In fact, flushable wipe manufacturers themselves determine the criteria many companies use to measure flushability.